Build a testbench

 If you do not want to install Cygwin, there might still be some alternative.
 There are make alternatives for Windows Command Prompt, minimalist GNU for Windows (MinGW), or the Cygwin variations installed by the tools itself.

 Some of these may not be fully functional with our scripts and/or projects.
-If you are an AMD user, use the gnuwin installed as part of the SDK, usually at C:\Xilinx\Vitis\202x.x\gnuwin\bin.
+If you are an AMD user, use the gnuwin installed as part of the SDK, usually at C:\Xilinx\202x.x\Vitis\gnuwin\bin for Vitis versions of 2025 and later, or C:\Xilinx\Vitis\202x.x\gnuwin\bin for prior versions.

 Repository path setup

 The make script must know where the cloned HDL and Testbenches repositories are located.
-Two variables must be exported, which specify the target directories:
+One variable must be exported, which specifies the target directory:

 export ADI_HDL_DIR=<path to cloned HDL directory>